danahynes/Asus-L410M-WMI-Keys/README.md

 ```bash
 foo@bar:~/Downloads/Asus_L410M_WMI_Keys$ sudo ./install.sh
 ```
-You can also download the [latest release](http://github.com/danahynes/Asus_L410M_WMI_Keys/releases/latest), unzip it, set the scancodes in asus_l410m_wmi_keys.py, and run the install.sh file from there.
+You can also download the [latest release](http://github.com/danahynes/Asus_L410M_WMI_Keys/releases/latest), unzip it, set the scancodes in asus_l410m_wmi_keys.py, and run the install.sh file as sudo from there.

 # Uninstalling